hoanhan101/gray/_drafts/2020-10-08-competing-against-luck.md

 - Pay attention to people to create their own solutions, workarounds.
 - Look for what people don't want to do because they feel frustrating about the process or something.
 - Spot unusual uses that are different from what your company has envisioned.

+**Social and emotional dimensions are just important as functional dimensions**.
+Sometimes, faster, more features, more colors,... are not what customers want, but the ease of using might.
+Let's take P&G's example when they introduced diapers to China.
+They already knew how to sell to Western customers and assumed that if the diaper were affordable enough in developing country like China, it could be sold easily.
+However, it did not take off.
+After years of research, they realized that they focused too much on the functional aspect without taking into account the social and emotional dimensions of customer's struggle.
+They found that babies who wore diapers fell asleep 30% faster and slept longer every night.
+Not only better sleep improves children's cognitive development, because the babies had slept, parents could also have more time to rest and sleep as well.
+Using this finding explicitly in the ads and launch eventually made P&G a top-selling brand in China.

 <hr>
 **References:**